03 Using R syntax

 4.4 Saving and Loading Text Embedding Models

-Saving a created text embedding model is very easy in aifeducation by
+Saving a created text embedding model is very easy in

-using the function save_ai_model
+aifeducation by using the function save_to_disk

-unique interface for all text embedding models.
-For saving your work you
+This function provides a unique interface for all text embedding models.

-can pass your model to model
+For saving your work you can pass your model to object

-and the directory where to
+the directory where to save the model to dir_path

 save_ai_model(